kadena-io/kuro/kadena-beta/docs/KadenaBeta-v1.md

 These settings should be identical for each node.

 * `aeBatchSize:<int>`: This is the maximum number of transactions a leader will attempt to replicate at every heartbeat.
 It's recommended that this number average out to 10k/s.
 * `inMemTxCache:<int>`: How many committed transactions should be kept in memory before only being found on disk.
 It's recommended that this number be x10-x60 the `aeBatchSize`.
 This parameter impacts memory usage.
 * `heartbeatTimeout:<microseconds>`: How often should the Leader ping its Followers.
 This parameter should be at least 2x the average roundtrip latency time of the clusters network.
 * `electionTimeoutRange:[<min::microseconds>,<max::microseconds>]`: Classic Raft-Style election timeouts.
   * `min` should be >= 5x of `heartbeatTimeout`
   * `max` should be around `min + (heartbeatTimeout*clusterSize)`.

 ### Performance Considerations

-While `genConfs` will make a best guess at what the best configurion for your cluster is based on your inputs, it may be off.
+While `genConfs` will make a best guess at what the best configuration for your cluster is based on your inputs, it may be off.
 To that end, here are some notes if you find yourself seeing unexpected performance numbers.

 The relationship of `aeBatchSize` to `heartbeatTimeout` determines the upper bound on performance, specifically `aeBatchSize/heartbeatTimeoutInSeconds = maxTransactionsPerSecond`.
 This is because when the cluster has a large number of pending transactions to replicate, it will replicate up to `aeBatchSize` transactions every heartbeat until the cluster has caught up.
 Generally, it's best to have `maxTransactionsPerSecond` be 1.5x of the expected performance, which itself is ~8k/second.

 Because of the way that we measure performance, which starts from the moment that the cluster's Leader node first sees a transaction to when it fully executes the Pact smart contract (inclusive of the time required for replication, consensus, and cryptography), the logic of the Pact smart contract itself will impact performance.
 For example, the "smart contract" `(+ 1 1)` will execute at a rate of 12k/second whereas a smart contract that requires 1 second to fold a protein will execute at 1/second.
-In both cases, the performance of everything up to the point of execution will be identitical.
+In both cases, the performance of everything up to the point of execution will be identical.

 ## Client (repl) config file

-Example of the client (repl) configuration file. `genconfs` will also autogenerate this for you.
+Example of the client (repl) configuration file. `genconfs` will also auto-generate this for you.

 ```
 PublicKey: 53db73154fbb0c57129a0029439e5fc448e1199b6dcd5601bc08b48c5d9b0058